standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

 Objective FHIR ("OBF") is an [**object-oriented**](https://en.wikipedia.org/wiki/Object-oriented_programming) abstraction of FHIR.
 It provides modelers a way to define a detailed clinical information model by subclassing, extending, and constraining a pre-existing class library.
 These classes can then be translated automatically into FHIR profiles, FHIR Implementation Guides, data dictionaries, schemas, and other assets, using a choice of the three major FHIR versions: DSTU 2, STU 3, and R4.

 OBF serves as the base class library for the Clinical Information Modeling and Profiling Language (CIMPL).
-Use of OBF with CIMPL is optional, but recommended. _Tabula rasa_ (blank slate) use of CIMPL is also possible and appropriate for some projects.
-For more information on the choice between using OBF and the _tabula rasa_ approach, see [CIMPL 6 User Guide](cimpl6UserGuide.md).
+Use of OBF with CIMPL is optional, but recommended. "blank slate" use of CIMPL is also possible and appropriate for some projects.

+(**TO DO: Move discussion of Blank Slate approach to here**)

 ### Philosophy